 Registered Investment Advisors (RIAs)

-RIAs (which is what my firm is) are those who give advice, provide investment analysis, and issue recommendations.
+RIAs (which is what my firm is) are firms who give financial advice, provide investment analysis / management, and issue recommendations.
 RIAs are governed by the Investment Advisers Act of 1940 and they legally MUST act in the best interests of their clients.
 They must put their clients’ interests ahead of their own.
-Essentially, they are operating as a fiduciary.
+As such, they operate as a fiduciary.
 Additionally, they are legally required to disclose all conflicts of interest.
-An RIA is typically compensated by charging a fee for the advice that they provide and the firm is typically an independent firm not owned by another company.
+An RIA is typically compensated by charging a fee for the advice / investment management that they provide.

 Registered Representatives (RRs)